 Sandberg and her co-author Adam Grant offered the following insights for building resiliency:

-The Duke Patient Safety Center also offers caregiver resiliency training.
+The Duke Center for Healthcare Safety and Quality also offers caregiver resiliency training.
 The center offers an introduction to gratitude journaling, as well as one and two-day workshops with tools and resources to build capacity to bounce back from burnout.

 Resiliency won’t make all of our problems in health care go away, but it will enable those charged with fixing those problems to thrive in the workplace.